SW4002 - Human Growth and Development: A Life Course Perspective (2018/19)

 4 Understand how people’s identities are informed by their life experiences including impairment/ disability, discrimination and loss and reflect on the types of support they find most valuable.

-The assessment strategy is designed to integrate theory and practice through a portfolio consisting of 2 elements.
+The assessment strategy is designed to integrate theory and practice.
+The strategy will be

 Walker, J. (2017) Social Work & Human Development.
 London: Learning Matters.